Wills and Bequests

 An up-to-date will is essential.
 It protects your loved ones by protecting your assets and ensuring they will be distributed as you see fit.
 A bequest is a gift specified in your will.
 It is a simple and valuable way to support the programs and facilities you choose.
 You can allocate a certain sum of money, a particular asset, or a portion of your estate.

-We are genuinely moved when a donor's last wishes include the Calgary Health Trust.
+We are genuinely moved when a donor's last wishes include the Calgary Health Foundation.
 And we are committed to fulfilling your wishes.
 Making a bequest is easy and you do not need to re-write an existing will to add a charitable gift.
 Ask your legal advisor about the simple process of adding a codicil to your will.

 Three easy steps to leaving a bequest: